telekom/das-schiff/schiff-pure-metal.md

 As minimal reasonable number of worker nodes in one cluster is 3 the minimal ressources of the cluster are **192 vCPUs** and **768GB RAM**.
 Therefore it is not efficient to use it deployments of smaller applications.

-Due to these limitations we are workng on [Das Schiff Liquid Metal](schiff-liquid-metal) which targets to use the lightweight virtualization technology such as [Firecracker microVM](https://github.com/firecracker-microvm/firecracker) to eliminate these limitations and opens doors for endless possibilities when it comes to managing kubernetes clusters on pools of bare-metal servers.
+Due to these limitations we are workng on [Das Schiff Liquid Metal](schiff-liquid-metal.md) which targets to use the lightweight virtualization technology such as [Firecracker microVM](https://github.com/firecracker-microvm/firecracker) to eliminate these limitations and opens doors for endless possibilities when it comes to managing kubernetes clusters on pools of bare-metal servers.

+## How to engage

+If Pure Metal rises your interest we would be happy to engage in the [discussion](../../discussions) about how could we bring it forward.